AbdallahMaherDev/FYLO-Data-Storage-12/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the "Fylo data storage component" challenge from Frontend Mentor.
+This project is a clean and modern storage component that visually represents the user's available and used storage.
+It features a progress bar and a responsive layout.

 🚀 Features

-Responsive and accessible design

-Well-structured HTML & CSS

-Dynamic score representation
+✔️ Fully Responsive Design – Works seamlessly on all devices.
+✔️ Modern & Clean UI – Uses CSS Flexbox & Grid for a structured layout.
+✔️ Animated Storage Bar – A visually appealing progress bar.
+✔️ Accessible & Well-structured Code – Ensures readability and maintainability.

 🛠 Technologies Used

-HTML

-CSS
+HTML / CSS

 Open index.html in your browser to view the component.